EliseFitz15/unit-testing-spring-16/README.md

 ##Building Classes with TDD
 * Dice object, with state of sides and behavior of rolling.
-* Pokemon objects, with states and behavior such as name, type, ability, strength, attack, evolve, etc.
+* Pokemon objects, with states and behavior such as name, ability, strength, attack, evolve, etc.

 ###Start with a Test
 * Start building our first tests